Behavior of nuclear fuel during a reactor accident: Fission gas release

-As the fuel is degraded or heated the more volatile fission products which are trapped within the uranium dioxide may become free.
-For example, see Colle et al..
+As fuel is degraded or heated, volatile fission products trapped within the uranium dioxide matrix may be liberated.
+A report on the release of ^{85}Kr, ^{106}Ru, and ^{137}Cs from uranium in the presence of air has been written; for example, see Colle et al.

-A report on the release of ^{85}Kr, ^{106}Ru and ^{137}Cs from uranium when air is present has been written.
-It was found that uranium dioxide was converted to U_{3}O_{8} between about 300 and 500 °C in air.
-They report that this process requires some time to start, after the induction time the sample gains mass.
-The authors report that a layer of U_{3}O_{7} was present on the uranium dioxide surface during this induction time.
-They report that 3 to 8% of the krypton-85 was released, and that much less of the ruthenium (0.5%) and caesium (2.6 x 10^{−3}%) occurred during the oxidation of the uranium dioxide.
+In that study, uranium dioxide was found to convert to U_{3}O_{8} in air over approximately 300–500 °C. The conversion did not begin immediately; during an initial induction period, a U_{3}O_{7} layer was observed on the uranium dioxide surface, after which the sample gained mass as oxidation proceeded.
+Approximately 3–8% of krypton-85 was released during the oxidation, while far smaller fractions of ruthenium (0.5%) and caesium (2.6 × 10^{−3}%) were liberated.

-Heat transfer between the cladding and the water
+Heat transfer between cladding and coolant

-In a water-cooled power reactor (or in a water-filled spent fuel pool, SFP), if a power surge occurs as a result of a reactivity initiated accident, an understanding of the transfer of heat from the surface of the cladding to the water is very useful.
-In a French study, metal pipe immersed in water (both under typical PWR and SFP conditions), was electrically heated to simulate the generation of heat within a fuel pin by nuclear processes.
-The temperature of the pipe was monitored by thermocouples and for the tests conducted under PWR conditions the water entering the larger pipe (14.2 mm diameter) holding the test metal pipe (9.5 mm outside diameter and 600 mm long) was at 280 °C and 15 MPa.
-The water was flowing past the inner pipe at circa 4 ms^{−1} and the cladding was subjected to heating at 2200 to 4900 °C s^{−1} to simulate an RIA.
-It was found that as the temperature of the cladding increased the rate of heat transfer from the surface of the cladding increased at first as the water boiled at nucleation sites.
-When the heat flux is greater than the critical heat flux a boiling crisis occurs.
-This occurs as the temperature of the fuel cladding surface increases so that the surface of the metal was too hot (surface dries out) for nucleation boiling.
-When the surface dries out the rate of heat transfer decreases, after a further increase in the temperature of the metal surface the boiling resumes but it is now film boiling.
+In a water-cooled power reactor — or in a water-filled spent fuel pool (SFP) — an understanding of heat transfer from the cladding surface to the surrounding water is important for analyzing reactivity initiated accidents.
+In a French study, a metal pipe immersed in water under representative PWR and SFP conditions was electrically heated to simulate nuclear heat generation within a fuel pin, with thermocouples monitoring the pipe temperature.
+Under simulated PWR conditions, water at 280 °C and 15 MPa entered the annular test section (outer pipe 14.2 mm diameter; inner test pipe 9.5 mm outer diameter and 600 mm long) at approximately 4 m·s^{−1}, and the cladding was subjected to heating rates of 2,200–4,900 °C·s^{−1}.

+As cladding temperature rose, heat transfer initially increased due to nucleate boiling at the surface.
+When the heat flux exceeded the critical heat flux, a boiling crisis occurred: the cladding became too hot for sustained nucleate boiling, the surface dried out, and the rate of heat transfer dropped.
+Subsequent further heating restored boiling, but now in the film boiling regime.